 9.1.
 This policy can be provided in alternative formats (including large print, audio and electronic) upon request.
-For further information, or to make a request, please contact asqo@globalbanking.ac.uk.
+For further information, or to make a request, please contact the Academic Standards and Quality Office at asqo@globalbanking.ac.uk.

 Annex 1: Process for Escalating a Safeguarding Concern